 If you’ve paid any attention to the news during the last five years, you know that millions of motor vehicles have been recalled by various car manufacturers because of dangerous defects.
 In some cases, such as the Takata airbag recalls, the defects resulted in catastrophic accidents and multiple fatalities before either car manufacturers or federal authorities took action to institute mandatory recalls.

-The fact that people sometimes have to die before a recall gets announced is tragic enough on its own — but another terrible issue is that many of the dangerously defective cars will never get fixed.
+The fact that people sometimes have to die before a recall gets announced is tragic enough on its own — but another terrible issue is that many of the dangerously defective cars will never get fixed – causing a spurt in need for help from legal teams such as the one at The Millar Law Firm.

-When millions of cars are affected by a recall, it’s impossible to track down and fix each and every one of them.
-Therefore, no matter how thorough a job the manufacturers do in getting the word out to current owners, there’s always the chance that certain people won’t get the news — or they won’t bother to take their cars in for the free repair.… Continue reading
+When millions of cars are affected by a recall, it’s impossible to track down and fix each and every one of them.… Continue reading

 Jackknifing crashes happen when the back tires of a truck start to slide out to the side of the vehicle and actually begin sliding faster than the front.
 This can cause a truck to start sliding down the road sideways, cause it to flip out of control or simply go off the road and collide with other objects and vehicles.
 In these situations, costly damages, catastrophic injuries and fatalities could happen.